Twelve years ago, I wrote an article posted on the ESN website entitled “The Sin Question.”

 2 “Christians are dead to sin but not dead to sinning.
 You are dead to God dealing with you on the basis of sin.
 It is abiding in Him and letting Him live His life through us.”
 (Quoted by Bob George of Bob George Ministries)

-Christ’s Finished Work on the Cross (Explains I John 1:9; includes MP3 download on the verse) [offsite link]
+Christ’s Finished Work on the Cross (Bob George explains I John 1:9; includes MP3 download on the verse) [offsite link]

 Questions About the Law, Works or Salvation (from our Q&A)